 …

 The TCP open and closure procedures, when initiated by remote TCP endpoints (X or Y), could now have an end-to-end scope.
-E.g., the three-way handshake for TCP bearer connection establishment or a TCP half-closure for oneway TCP bearer connection release would be leaded by remote TCP endpoints (X, Y) and forwarded via the SEPP, under the condition that both sepplink properties (of SEPT1(S1) and SEPT2(S1)) would be set to TRUE.
+E.g., the three-way handshake for TCP bearer connection establishment or a TCP half-closure for oneway TCP bearer connection release would be lead by remote TCP endpoints (X, Y) and forwarded via the SEPP, under the condition that both sepplink properties (of SEPT1(S1) and SEPT2(S1)) would be set to TRUE.

 Figure IV.4 illustrates correspondent signalling scenarios at the example of TCP bearer establishment: